lasp/xmera/src/fswAlgorithms/attDetermination/sunlineSRuKF/sunlineSRuKF.rst

 Dynamics model
 +++++++++++++++++++++++++++
 The sun heading is fixed in inertial coordinates, it only changes in body-frame coordinates due to the motion of the spacecraft.
 Therefore, the dynamics of the sun heading is only given by the body-frame derivative of the sun heading unit-direction vector.
 For simplicity, the derivative of the angular rate vector is set to zero in this module.
 This gives:
+If the bias state is present, it has no dynamics.

 .. math::
     \boldsymbol{\dot{s}} = \left\{ \begin{matrix} {}^\mathcal{B}\boldsymbol{\hat{s}} \times {}^\mathcal{B}\boldsymbol{\omega} \\ \boldsymbol{0} \end{matrix} \right\}.